Divyanshu-rajpoot/PortChecker/Readme.md

 - 🔍 **Check** if a specific port is in use
 - ✅ **List** all ports currently in use
 - 💀 **Kill** processes occupying a specific port (Windows, macOS, Linux)
-- 🎨 Clean and colorful terminal output
 - 🧪 Lightweight, no external dependencies
-- 🪄 Cross-platform support
+- 🪄 Cross-platform support (Linux / MacOS / Windows)

 ---